robertmuth/Cwerg/Docs/why_python.md

 ## Why Python

 The primary implementation language of Cwerg is Python3.
-This is a rather odd choice and hence deserve some explanation.
+This is a rather odd choice and hence deserves some explanation.

 The basic premise is this:
 ```